DisCoTec/discotec.github.io/2022/tutorials.md

 **Speakers**

-[David Castro-Perez](d.castro-perez@kent.ac.uk) is lecturer at the University of Kent.
+[David Castro-Perez](d.castro-perez@kent.ac.uk) is a lecturer at the University of Kent.
 His research is on applying programming language-based techniques to the development of safe and predictable systems, with a strong emphasis on concurrent and distributed systems.

-[Francisco Ferreira](francisco.ferreiraruiz@rhul.ac.uk) is lecturer at Royal Holloway, University of London.
+[Francisco Ferreira](francisco.ferreiraruiz@rhul.ac.uk) is a lecturer at Royal Holloway, University of London.
 His research is on safe and dependable software through a combination of type systems and mechanical proofs.
 Recently, his work concentrates on session types and mechanical proofs enabling certified software.

-[Lorenzo Gheri](l.gheri@imperial.ac.uk) is research Associate (postdoc) at Imperial College London with a background in mathematics, he works on the mechanisation and theory of multiparty session types.
+[Lorenzo Gheri](l.gheri@imperial.ac.uk) is a research associate (postdoc) at Imperial College London with a background in mathematics, he works on the mechanisation and theory of multiparty session types.

-[Martin Vassor](m.vassor@imperial.ac.uk) is a research Associate (postdoc) at Imperial College London with a background in computer sciences, he works on the theory and implementation of multiparty session types.
+[Martin Vassor](m.vassor@imperial.ac.uk) is a research associate (postdoc) at Imperial College London with a background in computer sciences, he works on the theory and implementation of multiparty session types.
 <br/><br/>

 ## Smart contracts in Bitcoin and BitML